wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cyclopskin.md

 <ins>Javelin</ins>.
 The cyclopskin makes one ranged attack (x).

 <ins>Aggressive Rush.</ins> The cyclopskin moves its full movement towards a target and makes a melee attack (2x).
-The cyclopskin is blinded for the turn.
+The cyclopskin is blinded for the rest of the round.
 <br>

 ---